Skip to Content

 Change in Property Ownership

-You must transfer the remaining deposit, minus any allowable deductions, to the incoming landlord.
-The new landlord will then be liable for the safekeeping of the deposit.
+As a Texas landlord, you must transfer the remaining security deposit, minus any allowable deductions, to the incoming landlord.
+The new landlord will then be liable for the safekeeping of the security deposit.
 It will also be their responsibility to notify the tenant of the change of ownership.

 Get in Touch with a Property Management Company